-Pradeep’s lab is interested in studying the functional contribution of chromatin proteins, histone modifications and noncoding RNAs in the regulation of gene expression.
+Pradeep’s lab at the Blizard Institute is interested in studying the functional contribution of chromatin proteins, histone modifications and noncoding RNAs in the regulation of gene expression.
 His also actively collaborate with clinicians and genomics data scientists to use cutting-edge methods to investigate the contribution of sequence variation in noncoding regulatory elements in genetic disorders and cancer.

-2018 – Assistant professor (lecturer) at the Queen Mary University of London, UK
+2018 – 2021 Assistant professor (Lecturer) at the Queen Mary University of London, UK

 2009 – 2015 Postdoctoral Fellow in the laboratory of Prof Wendy Bickmore